TofuBytes-Studies-Group/OLA2-SofQuality/ReadMe.md

 - Discuss how these practices helped in identifying and fixing issues early.

 Impact of static code analysis tools:
 - We implemented Qodana, which is a static code analysis tool.
-This tool helped us identify issues, redundant code or unused code, and helped us fix them before they became a problem.
-The impact of Qodana was good, because we were able to actually see all the issues we had in our code.
-For us, this helps us understanding what exactly we need to focus on improving in the code, so we for examplem dont have a lot of redundant or unused code.
+This tool helped us identify issues, redundant code, unused code amongst other issues.
+This helped us detect and fix these issues before they became a problem.
+The impact of Qodana was good, it provided us with good overheard and enabled us to see the issues that required our attention.
+For us, this helps us gather a greater understanding of what exactly we need to focus on, and to improve upon for future projects.

 Value of code and software reviews:
 - Specifically software reviews, helped us understand the importance of teamwork.
 Sometimes we are too focused on the small things we need to do, without looking at the rest of the code.
 This is where software reviews come in, and help us see the bigger picture.